 11:00-12:00 PM – Different Career Paths in Filmmaking

 12:00-1:00 PM – How to Break Into Film and Acting Panel

 You’ve written a solid screenplay.
 You’ve won a couple of script competitions.
 You’re even talking to producers.
 But you still haven’t sold anything.
 Learn A-list techniques that will elevate your writing, engage readers, and impact audiences.
 Topics will include compression, misdirection, restrictive point of view, foreshadowing, visual storytelling, and advanced techniques for writing description and dialogue that will leap off the page—and launch your career.

-Join DC Shorts and The Asian Pacific American Film Festival for a full day of education, tips, and more as we answer all of your questions regarding how to launch and maintain your acting career.
+Join DC Shorts and The Asian Pacific American Film Festival for an afternoon of education, tips, and more as we answer all of your questions regarding how to launch and maintain your acting career.
 Don’t miss out as we give you an insider’s look into the field of acting.

 12:00-1:00 PM / Breaking into Acting – What Your Need to Get Started!

 1:00-2:00 PM / Actors’ Resources – Where to Find Them!